spacew/spacew.github.io/_posts/2018-04-25-fashion-retrieval.markdown

 <br/>
 ### Code and Dataset
 Below is a video showcasing an user interacting with the dialog manager.
-Code and dataset will be publicly available.
+Code and dataset <a href="https://github.com/XiaoxiaoGuo/fashion-retrieval">are available here.</a>

 <a href="https://youtu.be/Iy-m_cxE5jg"><img alt="img" src="{{site.baseurl}}/media/fashion_video_snip.jpeg"></a>